-Crossroads gatherings are moving back to face-to-face.
+Crossroads gatherings are back face-to-face.
 Find out more

 As COVID-19 restrictions loosen and gathering becomes possible again, what changes should we expect, and when?
 The short answer is: we don't know, but the elders have been contemplating some likely scenarios, and developing some loose plans.
 One guiding principle is to consider not only the legality of various options, but also the practicality in light of health and safety advice.
 Another is flexibility: we want to plan and prepare for the future, but we need to have loose plans that can be tweaked or even scrapped as new information comes to light.
 We also want to communicate well, keeping our members in the loop about what we've decided and why.
 We hope the following document will help with that.